karthikziffer/Federated-Learning-Steering-angle-prediction/README.md

 The [Steering angle classification Dataset](https://www.kaggle.com/datasets/roydatascience/training-car) was obtained from Kaggle.
 The dataset comprises 24K images and their corresponding steering angle.

 ## Training
+The training was done on a federated manner, where the data is divided into two clients.
+The local model is trained in each of the clients and the trained local weights are sent to the server through the gRPC communication framework.
+The local weights get averaged in the server using the federated average algorithm and the global weights are sent to the clients.
+This way the training data remains in the client and a distributed model training happens in a federated manner.

 ## Evaluation